 NCPPA Policy Agenda – 2015-17

-The National Coalition for Promoting Physical Activity is a diverse blend of association, health organizations, and private corporations advocating for policies that encourage Americans of all ages to be physically active.
+The National Coalition for Promoting Physical Activity is a diverse blend of associations, health organizations, and private corporations advocating for policies that encourage Americans of all ages to be physically active.
 Through policy change, we want to transform communities, workplaces, schools, and other environments where people spend a majority of their time into places that make people want to be more physically active.
 If it is not a policy issue we are leading or working on directly, we want to communicate and amplify the work of others.
 Join our coalition to support this important mission of increasing physical activity for all Americans.
 If you would like to be added to our e-mail list, participate on one of our committees, join our regular update calls, sign our CEO Pledge, or get involved with our work in some other way, please contact Ayanna McKnight at NCPPA@heart.org.

 Click here for a printable version of the policy agenda.